OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Remove-Alias.md

 ### System.String[]

-You can pipe an alias object to **Remove-Alias**.
+You can pipe an alias object to this cmdlet.

 ## OUTPUTS

 ### None

-This cmdlet doesn't return any output.
+This cmdlet returns no output.

 ## NOTES

 Changes only affect the current scope.
-To remove an alias from all sessions, add a **Remove-Alias** command to your PowerShell profile.
+To remove an alias from all sessions, add a `Remove-Alias` command to your PowerShell profile.

 For more information, see [about_Aliases](../microsoft.powershell.core/about/about_aliases.md).